rikhuijzer/phd-thesis/chapters/discussion.typ

 As another example, it looks like scoring lower on an intelligence test was exponentially related to mortality (#parencite(<otoole1990intelligence>), Table 2).
 Another example could be visible in the raincloud plots in Figure 2 of #textcite(<pattyn2024smart>).
 In this figure on Belgian special forces, there are clear cutoff points visible in the data.
-Future research could investigate whether the use of nonlinear models could improve predictive performance.
+Future research could investigate whether the use of models which could fit these patterns better could improve predictive performance.
 A perfect model for such a system could be one which combines the best of linear and tree-based models.
-It would cut the data into different parts, and then use a linear model for each part.
+It would cut the data into different parts, and then use a linear model (or exponential) for each part.
-Model like this exist (e.g., #parencite(<raymaekers2023fast>)), but they might need additional constraints to improve performance on small datasets.
+Models like this exist (e.g., #parencite(<raymaekers2023fast>)), but might need additional constraints to improve performance on small datasets.

 Finally, this thesis mentioned the story of the blind men and an elepant.
 The blind men individually come to different (and incorrect) conclusions about what an elephant is.
 When they together look at the elephant from different angles, they come to a much better conclusion.
 This thesis has looked into widely varying methods to predict dropout from special forces selection.
 We used frequentist statistics, Bayesian statistics, machine learning, single-question questionnaire items, and more.
-Hopefully, combining these different perspectives resulted in a more complete picture.
-Hopefully, future research will get us closer to seeing the full elephant.
+Hopefully, combining these different perspectives resulted in a more complete picture, which will allow future researchers to see the full elephant.